24 P.S. §§ 17-1701-A - 17-1732-A

 Terms and Conditions of a Charter

 When authorized, the charter is the legally binding agreement between the chartering school district and a charter school.
 The CSL does not authorize provisional, temporary, interim, or any other type of charters.
 The term of an initial charter shall be set by the chartering school district for a period of at least three years, and not more than five years.
 A charter may be renewed for five-year periods upon reauthorization by the chartering school district or CAB.
-A district of the first class may renew a charter for a period of one year if the governing board determines there is insufficient data to adequately assess a charter school’s academic performance, and determines that an additional year of data would assist in its decision whether to renew the charter for a period of five years.
+A district of the first class may renew a charter for a period of one year if the governing board determines there is insufficient data to adequately assess a charter school's academic performance and determines that an additional year of data would assist in its decision whether to renew the charter for a period of five years.
 A one-year renewal of this type shall not be considered an adjudication and may not be appealed to CAB.
 A school district of the first class has a population of one million or more.

 Conditions placed on a charter school by a chartering school district must enable the district to exercise oversight over the charter school, be consistent with the provisions of CSL, and be mutually agreed upon.
 For example, an enrollment cap may be mutually agreed to by the parties as part of the charter; if such a mutually agreed upon enrollment cap is in place, the chartering school district may withhold funding to the charter school for any student enrolled over the enrollment cap set forth in the charter.